danieltjw/aifutures/README.md

 Unlike the Agricultural and Industrial revolutions in the past, the AI & Energy transformation can be maintained almost indefinitely.

 - Energy: Solar (and renewables) does not run out for another 5+ billion years
-- Space: O'Neill cylinders in outer space for population growth
+- Space: O'Neill cylinders in outer space for population growth*
     - Solar panels also work in outer space
 - Intellect: AI systems are increasingly able to do more human tasks
     - With the possibility of human-like AI in the next 10 years

+(*Population growth is projected to declined in the next few decades)

 ---